coinevo/documents/docs/en/AWSfullnode/README.md

 ![awsmarketplace](aws6.jpg)

-Please note, the key pair name is "**qtumaws**", this will generate a file called **"qtumaws.pem.txt"**, we need to rename it to **qtumaws.pem** and change the permissions to 0400 by typing `mv qtumaws.pem.txt qtumaws.pem && chmod 400 qtumaws.pem`.
+Please note, the key pair name is "**evoaws**", this will generate a file called **"evoaws.pem.txt"**, we need to rename it to **evoaws.pem** and change the permissions to 0400 by typing `mv evoaws.pem.txt evoaws.pem && chmod 400 evoaws.pem`.